Learn English Free

-The increased use of spamming has led us to cut out all email contact from all our web sites.
+The increased use of spamming has led us to cut out pretty much all email contact from all of our web sites.
 People can still contact us via the forum.

 If you are having similar problems you may be interested in this article:-

-If you ever receive an email that looks like it was sent from Learn English, it wasn't.
+If you ever receive an email out of the blue, that looks like it was sent from Learn English, it wasn't.
 We will not use your email address to contact you.
 We use the forum, or one of the social networking sites, or we simply talk to you in a session.

 Learn English will never send you an email requesting any personal information.
-We don't run membership accounts, there is no admin, no administrator, no registration, no webmaster and no support.
-In addition we don't provide email addresses to anyone.
+We don't run membership accounts, there is no admin, no administrator, no registration, no webmaster, and no support.
+In addition we don't provide email addresses to anyone, so don't ask.
 There are no "officials" here.